ESIR-SI-2020/DBManager/README.md

 Therefore, when a new version of this project is released, you have to update your dependencies to it.
 To do so:
 1. Come back to this folder's root
-2. Type `mvn package` -> this will build every module and place a jar of them in your local maven repository.
+2. Type `mvn install` -> this will build every module and place a jar of them in your local maven repository.
 Then you will be able to use them in other projects.
 3. You're all set

 ## Using